Twaddler01/rpg_similitude/README.md

 ## UPDATES
 12-02-2024
 - BATTLE remembers last attacked location per session and will auto select them.
-This doesn't work on non-random enemies yet.
+Selections of enemies do not yet update after a new enemy selection is chosen.

 11-29-2024
 - Updated BATTLE to show next unlock requirement (currently only kills) or if there is a newer level available than currently selected level, it instead shows that a new unlocked level is available.